 Through policy advocacy, research and supportive networking, the FFA aims to promote the values and benefits of family farms in the UK.
 Its membership is open to individuals wishing to join the worldwide movement to save the family farm.
 The Family Farmers' Association has published a Farming Manifesto and would welcome signatories and support.
 Download Farming Manifesto as 86kb PDF

 FareShare uses surplus, fit for consumption, food to feed those suffering from food poverty in the UK.
-It obtains surplus food from the food industry and uses volunteers to deliver it to 600+ charities across the UK, feeding nearly 30,000 people each day.
+Now in its 25th anniversary year, FareShare obtains surplus food from the food industry and uses volunteers to deliver it to 11,000 charities across the UK, who feed nearly 1,000,000 servings each week.

 Farms Not Factories is a nonprofit organisation working collaboratively through film-making and campaigning to support the work of the 'food sovereignty' movement.
 They expose the true costs of cheap meat from animal factories in order to inspire people to make better food choices that enable local, healthy and fair farming systems - for people, animals and the planet.